 Combined heat and Power (CHP) simultaneously provides electricity and heat from a single source

-Traditionally, power stations generate electricity from the combustion of fuel, with any excess heat going to waste.
-A CHP unit generates the electricity where it is needed and additionally gives the opportunity to use the excess heat for heating and hot water.
+Traditionally, power stations generate electricity from the combustion of fossil fuels, which results in wasted heat.
+A CHP (or cogeneration) unit generates the electricity where it is needed and additionally gives the opportunity to use the excess heat for heating and hot water.

 Delivering low carbon electricity and heat